markgalassi/worldle/README.md

 ## Contributions & PR

-Even if there is much more users that I could ever imagine on Worldle, it was originally a small pet project that I started in order to  practice code and have fun.
+Even if there are many more users than I could ever imagine on Worldle, it was originally a small pet project that I started in order to  practice code and have fun.

 So, I prefer to continue to manage it personally and do all the design and the code by myself.  :)